isabella232/document-services.en/help/usecases/jobposting.md

 ## Creating Adobe API credentials

-You must [create credentials](https://www.adobe.com/go/dcsdks_credentials) for Adobe PDF Embed API (free to use) and Adobe PDF Services API (free for six months then [pay-as-you-go](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-pricing.html) for just \$0.05 per document transaction).
+First, you must [create credentials](https://www.adobe.com/go/dcsdks_credentials) for Adobe PDF Embed API (free to use) and Adobe PDF Services API (free for six months then [pay-as-you-go](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-pricing.html) for just \$0.05 per document transaction).
 When creating credentials for PDF Services API, select the “Create personalized code sample” option.
 Save the ZIP file and extract pdftools-api-credentials.json and private.key to the root directory of your Node.js Express project.

 You also need an API key for the freely available Embed API.
 From [Projects](https://console.adobe.io/projects), go to the project you created.
 Then, click **Add to Project** and select **API**.
 Finally, click **PDF Embed API**.